Hold-Krykke-BA/System_Integration/Examproject/README.md

 ## How to run
-* Paste the relevant `application.properties` files to all the services in your clone (ours are ignored due to secrets) and set your own mongo cloud connection strings
+* Paste the relevant `application.properties` files to all the services in your clone (ours are ignored due to secrets) and set your own MongoDB Atlas connection strings
 * Run `docker compose up -d` in the folder with the [docker-compose.yml](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/docker-compose.yml)
 * Run `docker run --name redis -v redis-data:/data -p 6379:6379 -d redis:alpine` in git bash
 * Build all the services